b3nsn0w/murmur-random/README.md

 The random generator of murmurRandom can be constructed with the exported function in two ways:

- - `murmurRandom(string)`: uses a string seed, and derives the numeric seed from it
+ - `murmurRandom(string, length = 4)`: uses a string seed, and derives the numeric seed from it, where `length` lets you configure the numeric seed length
  - `murmurRandom.raw(number[])`: uses the numeric seed directly

 Both functions return the same kind of random generator, which has the following properties: